raksheetjain/Financial-Risk-Assessment-using-Deep-Learning/README.md

-## Loan Prediction using Machine Learning
+## Financial Risk Assessment using Deep Learning
 ### Project Statement
 The idea behind this project is to build a model that will classify how much loan the user can take.
 It is based on the user’s marital status, education, number of dependents, and employments.
 ### Approach